Contributing

 Continuous integration

-Pull requests targeting main and staging automatically run the end-to-end suite in GitHub Actions (.github/workflows/e2e.yml).
-CI injects configuration through the Railway CLI, so it runs against the same kind of ephemeral infrastructure you use locally.
+Pull requests targeting production or staging automatically run quality (Biome, typecheck, Knip) and E2E (Playwright) in GitHub Actions.
+E2E injects configuration through the Railway CLI against the same kind of ephemeral infrastructure you use locally.
 Get CI green before requesting a merge.
+See Testing for details.

 Commit messages